-To register for either test to be taken outside the school, please see the information below and be sure to register using the High School Code so the school can receive your scores: 102727
+To register for either test to be taken outside the school, please see the information below and be sure to register using our High School Code so the school can receive your scores: 102727

 SAT is administered on specific test dates throughout the school year.
-Dates for SAT.
+Click here for dates for the SAT.
 There are 3 sections - Reading, Writing & Language and Math with an optional Essay section.